Jahfry/SteamOS/fallout4/install.md

 # Steam Deck Guide: Fallout 4 > Mod Organizer 2 > F4SE

+**NOTE:** I have the version of Fallout 4 on Steam that includes all DLC.
+I can't promise that other versions will work perfectly with the instructions below and many mods assume you have all DLC.
+Just FYI in case you have a different version.

 ## 0. **Prepare**

 * Update SteamOS (this guide used 3.5.19)